modular/modular/KGEN/docs/MojoLSP.md

 You can add the `--attach-debugger-on-startup` argument to a `mojo-lsp-server` invocation to start a debug session on VSCode attaching to the Language Server.

+### Building

+If you need to build the VS Code extension from source, you can use `vscode-build` to compile the extension and install it locally.